 He was a good man and will be missed by so many.
 And although we did not see each other frequently, he in Iowa and I in California, when we did see each other, our conversations were substantial, uplifting, wise and full of love and respect (he and I did not always see eye-to-eye on politics or religion).

 So, yes, it’s been a soup kind of weekend.

 Less than 30 minutes for this nutritious, comforting, and flu-fighting Ginger Garlic Noodle Soup with Bok Choy.
 You're welcome 🙂

 - 1 bunch green onions chopped and green and white parts divided

 - 4 cloves garlic minced

-- 5-6 cups chicken stock or water (or mix
+- 5-6 cups chicken broth or water for vegetarian

 - 2-3 whole star anise